Time: December 11, 2019 from 6:30pm to 8:30pm

 Tracey Welson-Rossman is our speaker

 Tracey as the Marketing Director for Chariot Solutions is just her day job.
-Her passion led her to create TechGirlz in 2010 that we at AgilePhilly have long promoted.
+Her passion led her to create the non-profit TechGirlz in 2010 which we at AgilePhilly have long promoted.

 Now her "Business Model" of a local Non-Profit has evolved enough to be an take-over / acquisition.

-Join us as we get an inside look at what the Philadelphia market has become, and how you as a technology person who probably works on open source and other volunteer activities should see Philadelphia.
+Join us as we get an inside look at what the Philadelphia market has become, and how you as a technology person who may work on open source and other volunteer activities should see our Philadelphia.

-I think doing it later in the year would give you time to absorb the changes and have some time to reflect on how your role has changed ( or not ) – and how your outreach has changed ( or not ) – and other concerns.
-We could make it an interview – style , or panel with other TechGirlz Directors if you wish.
+After 9 months you have time to absorb the change and can reflect on how your role has changed ( or not ) – and how your outreach has changed ( or not ) – and other concerns.

-This is especially poignant for me, as I will be retiring from work in the year 2020 – and I would like the AgilePhilly members to think about what kind of organization they want to see when their “Benevolent Dictator” finally steps down.
-We all know that the cold hand of Retirement beckons at the end of our journey.
+This can be good for AgilePhilly to consider, too as AgilePhilly members can discuss what kind of organization they want to see when their “Benevolent Dictator” finally steps down.
+We all know that the cold hand of Susession-Planning / Retirement always beckons at the end of our journey of learning.

-This is part of our annual Giving Back to the Community event that comes every Christmas / December
+This event is part of our annual Giving Back to the Community events that come every Christmas / December